 Have you ever met someone who was really into The Secret Law of Attraction?
 Maybe they’ve said something like “you can have whatever you want; you just have to make it manifest in your life.
 You can attract whatever good fortune you wish just by thinking about it the right way!”
 People who are into The Secret believe that the laws of quantum physics prove that like attracts like; in other words: if you think about something in a positive way often enough and properly, that thing will magically manifest in your life because “the universe” will provide it to you.

-One example of how The Secret works which is frequently cited is: you receive an envelope in the mail.
+One example of how The Secret works which is frequently cited are: you receive an envelope in the mail.
 If you think a bill will be inside, then a bill will be inside; but if you think a check will be inside, then you will open the envelope and find a check.
 There is one major problem with this way of thinking: quantum physics doesn’t work that way, and neither does The Secret Law of Attraction.
-In fact, there is no “law of attraction” in quantum physics.
+There is no “law of attraction” in quantum physics.
 Here’s proof.

 First, Rhonda Byrne, author of The Secret, has no scientific background or training whatsoever.
 She is a television producer and writer.
 She claims she based her book on another book published in 1910, called The Science of Getting Rich.
 Unfortunately, the author of that book, Wallace Wattles, did not have any science background either.
 He was a farm laborer.
 Therefore, the two books on which the Law of Attraction is based were both written by people who had/have no understanding of quantum physics.

 According to real physicist Andrew Zimmerman Jones, the idea that quantum physics dictates that thoughts can control the “material world” is simply not true, and scientists who have training in quantum physics do not believe it is true based on their expertise.
 Byrne’s ideas, extracted from Wattles’ earlier book, are just fabricated nonsense.
 Consciousness does not affect reality.